Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 30 March 2023:
+- PDF form is ready and deployed
+- Gathered the new Bugs and Change Requests

 ### 29 March 2023:
 - 50% of the STIP is now PDF ready
 - Only Short Term Personal and Commerical are remaining